code0monkey1/courses-react-typescript-fullstackopen/README.md

  > 1. `Missing` props will be detected
  > 1. Props with `wrong types` will be detected

+---
+ _# To create a new react typescript app , execute the following command_ :

 ```bash
   npx create-react-app my-app --template typescript
 ```
+---

 > Initial Difference in the project structure :
 > 1. The `.js and .jsx` files are now `.ts and .tsx` files.
 >
 > 1. `root directory` contains a `tsconfig.json` file

-## If you need to migrate your React app from Javascript to Typescript :
+### If you need to migrate your React app from Javascript to Typescript  :

- > Set `allowJs` to `true`.
+ > In the `tsconfig.json` file , Set `allowJs` to `true`.
 This allows us to keep a mix of TypeScript and JavaScript in our react project (e.g. if you are in the process of transforming a JavaScript project into TypeScript or something like that)
  >
- > Once the project has been totally transformed to Typescript , to create a pure TypeScript app, change that configuration to false ( `allowJs` : `false`)
+ > Once the project has been totally transformed to Typescript , to create a pure TypeScript app, change that configuration to false ( `allowJs` : `false`) **if creating a new typescript project , always keep it _false_**

 ---